PlethoraChutney/Appia/README.md

 Example default HPLC plot

 ### Automated Processing
 By adding an export method to the end of your Waters chromatography run, the data processing can be automated.
-In the export method, set a report PDF to save to a specified file and the data to save to another file.
+In the export method, set a report PDF to save to a specified directory and the data to save to another directory.
 The PDF contents are not important; they are used so that the FileSystemWatcher can tell that a run is over.

 Launch the result_monitor.ps1 script, with the paths modified appropriately.
 When a PDF gets saved to the reports directory, depending on the name of the PDF file,